 Who was John Smith?
-While most people probably think of him as a Disney character or an early American gentleman, the truth is the real man was much more complicated.
+While most people probably think of him as an early American gentleman, the truth is the real man was much more complicated.
 Yes, he is famous for his assistance in establishing the first permanent English settlement in the New World, and famed for his encounters with the Powhatan woman, Pocahontas.
 The story of Jamestown and John Smith go hand-in-hand, but what about the rest of his life?

 It turns out that Smith led a life of adventure unimaginable to people of his time, and he's still insanely well-traveled by today's standards.
 We know all about his exploits thanks to primary sources, including John Smith's journal, which he kept meticulously over the years.
 If anyone ever lived life to the fullest, it was John Smith.